epfl-dias/proteus/apps/standalones/ndp/README.md

 The [ndp](./include/ndp/ndp-common.hpp) provides the entry point for the configurations.

-The main executable entry point is the [ndp-commander.cpp](./ndp-commander.cpp) which has two modes:
+The main executable entry point is the [ndp.cpp](ndp.cpp) which has two modes:

 * __primary__ where it acts as the command receiver from the query optimizer.
-    Commands are received through stdin and contain a statement preparation, statement execution or execution of a prepared statement directive.
-These directives are relayed to the secondaries for the actual execution.
+    Commands are received through stdin and contains a statement preparation, statement execution or execution of a prepared statement directive.
+These directives are relayed to the secondary nodes for the actual execution.
 Additionally, the primary is located in the same node as the main ResultServer (which is a secondary) to facilitate data exchange through shared memory.
     The primary also waits for secondary nodes to register with it and exchange necessary configuration parameters, thus in the current implementation it should be started first.
 * __secondary__ where it follows the directives send by the primary.
-    Secondaries wait for RPC directives from the primary and join the query execution as soon as the primary directs them.
+    Secondary nodes wait for RPC directives from the primary and join the query execution as soon as the primary directs them.